Marco Polo: Early life and Asian travel

 They sailed to Acre and later rode on their camels to the Persian port Hormuz.
 During the first stages of the journey, they stayed for a few months in Acre and were able to speak with Archdeacon Tedaldo Visconti of Piacenza.
 The Polo family, on that occasion, had expressed their regret at the long lack of a pope, because on their previous trip to China they had received a letter from Kublai Khan to the Pope, and had thus had to leave for China disappointed.

-During the trip, however, they received news that after 33 months of vacation, finally, the Conclave had elected the new Pope and that he was exactly the archdeacon of Acre.
+During the trip, they received news that after 33 months of vacation, the Conclave had elected the new Pope and that he was exactly the archdeacon of Acre.
 The three of them hurried to return to the Holy Land, where the new Pope entrusted them with letters for the "Great Khan", inviting him to send his emissaries to Rome.
-To give more weight to this mission he sent with the Polos, as his legates, two Dominican fathers, Guglielmo of Tripoli and Nicola of Piacenza.
+To give more weight to this mission, he sent with the Polos, as his legates, two Dominican fathers, Guglielmo of Tripoli and Nicola of Piacenza.

-They continued overland until they arrived at Kublai Khan's place in Shangdu, China (then known as Cathay).
+They continued overland until they arrived at Kublai Khan's palace in Shangdu, China, then known as Cathay.
 By this time, Marco was 21 years old.
-Impressed by Marco's intelligence and humility, Khan appointed him to serve as his foreign emissary to India and Burma.
-He was sent on many diplomatic missions throughout his empire and in Southeast Asia, (such as in present-day Indonesia, Sri Lanka and Vietnam), but also entertained the Khan with stories and observations about the lands he saw.
+Impressed by Marco's intelligence and humility, Kublai appointed him to serve as his foreign emissary to India and Myanmar.
+He was sent on many diplomatic missions throughout his empire and in Southeast Asia, such as in present-day Indonesia, Sri Lanka and Vietnam, and entertained the Khan with stories and observations about the lands he saw.
 As part of this appointment, Marco travelled extensively inside China, living in the emperor's lands for 17 years.

 Kublai initially refused several times to let the Polos return to Europe, as he appreciated their company and they became useful to him.
-However, around 1291, he finally granted permission, entrusting the Polos with his last duty: accompany the Mongol princess Kököchin, who was to become the consort of Arghun Khan, in Persia (see Narrative section).
+Around 1291, he granted permission, entrusting the Polos with his last duty: accompany the Mongol princess Kököchin, who was to become the consort of Arghun Khan, in Persia.
+When the Polos arrived to Persia, they learned that Arghun Khan died, and Kököchin eventually became a wife of his son Ghazan.
 After leaving the princess, the Polos travelled overland to Constantinople.
 They later decided to return to their home.